DreymaR/BigBagKbdTrixPKL/README.md

 * In layout.ini: Always use tabs as separators.
 * In Extend sections: Don't use empty mappings; comment these out.
 See my examples for advanced mappings like hotstrings!
 * PKL_eD uses both .ini and source files that may be UTF-8 Unicode encoded.
-* PKL_eD allows end-of-line comments (whitespace-semicolon) in .ini files, but the original PKL only handles them in layouts.
+* PKL_eD allows end-of-line comments (whitespace-semicolon) in .ini files, but the original PKL only allows them in layouts.

 DONE: